 At some stage No.175 was given an elaborate 'make-over'; it appears that the unusual ornate window in the upper storey was installed, and the building itself may have been extended to provide the doorway which leads to the upper floor.
 The image above, looking towards Stockport in the 1920s, shows the result, perhaps intended to impress furniture buyers.
 Beyond is the area of land presented to the town by Ephraim Hallam's executors as a public recreation ground, with the mill building visible behind the trees.
-The view here is remarkably similar, except that the road is now tarmac and there is more 'street furniture' about.
+The view here is remarkably similar to today, except that the road is now tarmac and there is more 'street furniture' about.
 Very few shops now have the retractable sun shade which was common to small shops until well into the twentieth century.

 By 1911 Joshua had died, leaving just John Williamson and his mother at 175.
 In 1912, Mary transferred the lease to John, who was still in business there making furniture in 1939, with his wife Ethel looking after the shop as 'House duties, retail dealer, furniture.'
 'Williamson's, Furnishers' is listed in the telephone directory until 1959.

 For the next few years, the shop disappears into that dearth of easily-accessible records that marks the post-war period.
 In the 1970s (above) it seems to have been used as an office for Hinchliffe-Ogee Ltd, about which we have failed to find any information.